Skip to content

 Does Ubigi really run on NTT Docomo?

 Yes.
-Ubigi is operated by Transatel, an NTT Docomo subsidiary since 2019, and its Japan plans run on the Docomo network alongside KDDI.
+Ubigi is operated by Transatel, which joined Japan's NTT Group in 2019, and its Japan plans run on the Docomo network alongside KDDI.
 Docomo has the widest coverage in Japan, which is why Ubigi is the common recommendation for travelers heading beyond the major cities.

 Does Airalo or Ubigi offer unlimited data in Japan?